Energinet-DataHub/opengeh-measurements/README.md

 - Select the container you want to build, e.g. "capacity-settlement"
     - *If the build fails try removing the folder `.uv_cache` in the repo root folder
 - To switch between containers press F1 and select "Dev Containers: Switch Container"
-- Open the "Testing" panel to the left to discover all test
+- Open the "Testing" panel to the left to discover and run tests